Please see also Oxford University’s ‘Information for undergraduate applicants’ relating to the coronavirus pandemic.

 Interviews

-All candidates who are successful at the shortlisting stage will be invited to attend an online interview.
+All candidates who are successful at the shortlisting stage will be invited to attend an interview.
 You may be asked to attend more than one interview at Balliol or to attend interviews for other colleges.

 See further information on interviews.